 Related: The 5 Cs of Effective Communication.

 An affiliative leader has a strong moral compass.
 They know how to judge right from wrong and act accordingly.
 They do not put their teams in ethically compromised situations.
-They share and respect common values, which are the foundation for building positive and harmonious relationships and motivate employees.
+They share and respect common values, which are the foundation for building positive and harmonious relationships and motivating employees.

 The affiliative leadership style is based on relationship building and mutual respect.
 This creates a symbiotic relationship between leaders and their teams.
 Either group can receive positive and constructive feedback or constructive criticism.
 This helps improve company performance because leaders can suggest areas for improvement and call out poor performance issues.